-When you want to succeed at something, your approach should always be
+When you want to succeed at something, your approach should always be the same.

 In an article published by Insurance Business Australia, it’s about starting small and doing one thing at a time.

 In Gary Keller’s 2013 book, The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results, Gary notes that all of us have 24 hours in day, but why do some people perform better in getting more work done?

 Set your focus and stick to it.
 Here are a few ways to do it:

 Start small, think big